 For the main meal, keep it simple with a self-serve one pot dish that can be revisited throughout the game.
 Try some Turkey Chili packed with protein and fiber that will fill you up and keep your cravings at bay.

 Don’t forget about dessert!
 Think small!
-Bite sized treats allow everyone to have several tastes without going overboard on sugar.
-Serve some Banana Chocolate Chip Mini Muffins or chocolate dipped fruit.
+Bite-sized treats allow everyone to have several tastes without going overboard on sugar.
+Serve some Banana Chocolate Chip Mini Muffins or Chocolate Mousse Filled Strawberries.
 They keep portion sizes under control and are sure to be a hit.
 Try this delicious Apple Quinoa Bake with no added sugar.
 It’s also gluten free and vegan to offer something for everyone.
+These Chocolate PB Cereal Crusted Apples are a favorite with the kiddos and fun to make.
 Don’t forget a beautiful fruit bowl with the colors of the rainbow for a sweet ending.

 Please share your Super Bowl favorites in the comments below: